PatientoTyaga/CourseScheduler/i2_worksheet.md

 Paying off technical debt
 -----------------
 1.
 At Iteration 1 we use fake database to test project.
 Now we have to use SQL to deal with data.
-This is The quick, but messy way
+Because Fake database is easier to use and work quick if test.
+But SQL need more step to test.
+Such that we still need SQL to serve data, so Fake database is a quick, but messy way

 [SQLdatabase](https://code.cs.umanitoba.ca/3350-winter-2021-a03/coursescheduler-comp3350-a03-group9/-/commit/b8b94620a26853584486fc8d1b3c97e512bb02e3#329611760aa3173adbd3b9b5e193926debd33f81_6_6)